-The PTB indicator increased by 85.5% from 2.7 million tonnes to 5 million tonnes over the whole monitored period 2014-2019.
-The largest increase was recorded between 2014 and 2015 when PTB more than doubled from 2.7 million tonnes to 7 million tonnes, while it fluctuated in the following years.
-In per capita expression, PTB ranged from 257 kilograms to 705.1 kilograms per capita (Table 6).
+The PTB indicator increased more than 18 times from 395.3 thousand tonnes to 7.4 million tonnes in 2012-2017.
+An extreme increase was recorded between 2012 and 2013 when PTB grew 7 times from 395.3 thousand tonnes to 2.8 million tonnes and then also between years 2014 and 2015 when PTB more than doubled from 2.7 million tonnes to 7 million tonnes.
+In per capita expression, PTB ranged from 37.6 kilograms to 701.5 kilograms per capita (Table 6).
 The PTB indicator indicates whether or not there are shifts of environmental pressure from the Czech Republic abroad and vice versa.
-It is possible to assume from the positive values that there was a net export of environmental pressure (the pressure exerted by the Czech Republic abroad by import was bigger than the pressure exerted on the Czech Republic by foreign countries by their export).
+It is possible to assume from the positive values that there was a net export of environmental pressure in 2011-2016 (the pressure exerted by the Czech Republic abroad by import was bigger than the pressure exerted on the Czech Republic by foreign countries by their export).
 This fact could be controversial from the viewpoint of sustainable development.
 The PTB indicator further shows foreign material dependency of the Czech Republic.
 When PTB shows high positive values the country may encounter problems if there is a scarcity or a steep increase in prices of commodities on international markets.

 Looking at the PTB material categories, fossil fuels and metal ores recorded the most positive values and mostly positive values were also recorded for other unspecified products (they only showed a negative value in 2014).
 These commodities have to be imported, because their sources are either insufficient in the Czech Republic or their mining is not profitable.
-PTB of fossil fuels and metal ores grew by 38.8% and 2.9%, respectively, while PTB of other unspecified products increased from negative value of -44.6 thousand tonnes to 539.8 thousand tonnes in 2014-2019.
-On the other hand PTB of biomass recorded significantly negative values, which further decreased by 22.6% in the monitored period.
-Physical trade balance was negative also for non-metallic minerals and for waste in 2014.
+PTB of fossil fuels and metal ores grew by 50.8% and 28.1%, respectively, while PTB of other unspecified products decreased by 82% in 2012-2017.
+On the other hand

+PTB of biomass recorded significantly negative values even though it grew by 5.2% in the monitored period.
+Physical trade balance was negative also for non-metallic minerals and for waste (with the exception of 2015-2017).

 DMI and DMC are internally inconsistent indicators, as one of their parts - used domestic extraction - is accounted for in terms of raw materials while physical imports and exports are accounted for in terms of products.
 It can therefore happen that a country decreases its material consumption measured by DMI and DMC by ceasing manufacturing of some products from domestic raw materials and importing them from abroad.
-It can be allowed by the fact that the weight of raw materials, which needs to be extracted for manufacturing and which is accounted for under used domestic extraction, is always higher than the weight of manufactured products, which are parts of physical imports and exports.
+The thing is that the weight of raw materials, which needs to be extracted for manufacturing and which is accounted for into used domestic extraction, is always higher than the weight of manufactured products, which are parts of physical imports and exports.
 This is true because a part of extracted raw materials is transformed into waste flows already during manufacturing and a part is used for covering energy needs of manufacturing.
 In order to overcome these distortions in measuring material consumption new indicators have currently been under development, which include imported and exported products in terms of all raw materials needed for their manufacturing, i.e. in terms of raw material equivalents (RME).
 These indicators are called Raw Material Input (RMI), which is calculated as a sum of used domestic extraction, and raw material equivalents of imports and Raw Material Consumption (RMC), which is calculated as used domestic extraction plus raw material equivalents of imports minus raw material equivalents of exports.
-RMC is also called Material Footprint (MF) and belongs to the same group of indicators as Carbon Footprint (CF) and Ecological Footprint (EF).
 RME of imports and exports can be used also for calculation of physical trade balance and evaluation of shifts of environmental pressures between countries, which is more precise than using PTB based on simple weight of imports and exports.